-- A fully completed application form - Fee - Enhanced Disclosure and Barring Service (DBS) check - Agreement to Sign up to and remain on the DBS update service (a check will be carried out to confirm this and no licence will be issued until you are signed up). - One passport photograph - At least oOne Reference - Completed Group 2 medical (carried out by your own GP) - Right to Reside and Right to Work check documentation (if the applicant has lived outside of the UK for more than 6 months a certificate of good conduct will be required from the relevant embassy) - Knowledge and Safeguarding Certificate (from the provider approved by the Council) - DVLA access code (note that these codes are only valid for 21 days) - Pass certificate for 'Practical driving test for driver's hackney carriage or private hire vehicles.
+- A fully completed application form - Fee - Enhanced Disclosure and Barring Service (DBS) check - Agreement to Sign up to and remain on the DBS update service (a check will be carried out). - One passport photograph - At least one Reference - Completed Group 2 medical (carried out by your own GP) - Right to Reside and Right to Work check documentation (if the applicant has lived outside of the UK for more than 6 months a certificate of good conduct will be required from the relevant embassy) - Knowledge and Safeguarding Certificate (from the provider approved by the Council) - DVLA access code (note that these codes are only valid for 21 days) - Pass certificate for 'Practical driving test for driver's hackney carriage or private hire vehicles.